 The following eleven alternatives were developed to meet planning objectives and avoid planning constraints.
-They are described in detail in Appendix C-2.
+These plans do not include the alternatives considered during feasibility-level design; see Chapter 5 - 7 for information about these plans.
+All alternatives are described in detail in Appendix C-2.